Armenia–Israel relations: Public view of Armenia

 The Israeli public opinion on Armenia is divided between geopolitics and ideological view on Armenia.
 The majority of Israeli society supports the recognition of the Armenian genocide.
 A survey from 2007 found that 72.4% of the Israelis are in favor of recognition of the Armenian genocide, 43.8% are in favor of recognition even if it means no relations with Turkey, while 35.2% are in favor of recognition as long isn't in the price of cutting relations with Turkey.
 Since 2010, due to the Gaza flotilla raid and the suspension of relations between Israel and Turkey, public opinion was strengthened in favor of Armenia.
 A survey from 11 August 2014 which was conducted in 31 countries shows that the percentage of young Israelis (16-29 years old) recognizing the Armenian genocide is the third highest and above the average, as follows: France (93%), Greece (90%), Israel (88%), Croatia, Honduras, Italy, Poland and Switzerland (87%), Spain and Serbia (86%), Austria (85%), Latvia and Russia (84%), Finland and Germany (83%), Average European Union (82%), Belgium, Denmark and Estonia (81%), China (80%), Average (77%), Netherlands (76%), Czech Republic (74%), Romania (72%), Canada (71%), Lithuania (70%), Japan and United Kingdom (68%), Australia (67%), Ukraine (65%), United States (64%), India (51%), and Turkey (33%).

-The view on Azerbaijan - Israel relations are mostly geopolitical and economical related as Azerbaijan and Iran are considered hostile to one another almost same as Israel and Iran are in the state of war.
-Azerbaijan is energy supplier for Israel as Israel supplies products of arms industry for Azerbaijan.
-Armenia has strong relations with Iran both geopolitical and economical related same as Azerbaijan and Iran are considered hostile to one another.
-Some claim Armenia-Iran relations are alarming to Israel same as some claim Israeli-Azeri relations are alarming to Armenia.
+The view on Azerbaijan–Israel relations are mostly geopolitical and economical related as Azerbaijan and Iran are considered hostile to one another almost same as Israel and Iran are in the state of war.
+Azerbaijan is an energy supplier for Israel as Israel supplies products of arms industry for Azerbaijan.
+Armenia has strong relations with Iran both geopolitical and economic related, as Azerbaijan and Iran are considered hostile to one another.
+Some claim Armenia–Iran relations are alarming to Israel the same as some claim Israeli-Azeri relations are alarming to Armenia.
 Those geopolitical relations viewed as vice versa between the Israeli-Azeri relations to the Armenia-Iran relations.

 Despite the Second Nagorno-Karabakh War in 2020, the 2023 Azerbaijani offensive in Nagorno-Karabakh, and the decision of Armenia to recognize the state of Palestine in 2024, many Israelis have favorable opinions towards Armenia.
 Some Israelis have also put the Israeli-Azeri relations into question.